insight-lane/crash-model/src/data/README.md

 Since Boston was our pilot city, we generate additional features from maps they provided (in addition to the ones we pull from open street map).
 Theoretically you can add maps from other cities, but right now we only guarantee support for Boston's additional maps.
 If you're not interested in Boston, or in adding additional maps, no need to read this section.

-#### To add city-specific map features using the make_dataset_osm script, you add the following arguments to the configuration file:
+#### To add city-specific map features using the make_dataset script, you add the following arguments to the configuration file:
 - extra_map: A map in 4326 projection (for Boston, this is Boston\_Segments.shp : Boston routable road segments [link](http://bostonopendata-boston.opendata.arcgis.com/datasets/cfd1740c2e4b49389f47a9ce2dd236cc_8)
 - extra_map3857: A map in 3857 projection (for Boston, this is ma_cob_spatially_joined_streets.shp with Mass DOT road feature information [link](https://data.world/data4democracy/boston-crash-model) (ask coordinator for invite)
 - additional_features: a list of strings that are features you want to grab from extra_map3857 (for Boston, these are AADT SPEEDLIMIT Struct_Cnd Surface_Tp F_F_Class)